AdaCore/training_material/courses/rust_essentials/160_lifetimes/02-lifetimes.rst

   println!("{second}");

 - :rust:`first` lives from lines 1 – 3
-- :rust:`second` lives from lines 2 – 3
+- :rust:`second` is valid from lines 2 – 3
 - :rust:`second` does **not** outlive :rust:`first`

 ----------------------